Cyd K

 If a tooth doesn’t have enough structure showing above the gumline, a crown can’t be placed correctly.
 This often happens when a tooth breaks near the gumline or has decay in a hard-to-reach spot.
 A crown placed without enough tooth to grip can loosen, leak, or fail over time.
 Crown lengthening exposes the tooth structure your dentist needs to place the crown properly so it fits well and lasts.

-Yes, crown lengthening is an effective way to treat a gummy smile.
+Crown lengthening is an effective way to treat a gummy smile.
 When too much gum tissue covers your teeth, the teeth look short and the gums take over your smile.
 Removing extra tissue reveals more of the natural tooth and creates better balance between your teeth and gums.

-No, crown lengthening is not painful.
+Crown lengthening is not painful.
 It is done with local anesthesia, so you won’t feel pain during the procedure.
 Afterward, some soreness and mild swelling are normal for a few days.
 You can manage just fine with over-the-counter pain relief and the care instructions your periodontist provides.